astar-ai/aslam/README.md

 ### 7. A\*Localization

-To run A\*SLAM program in the Monocular A\*Localization mode, you need to change the name of CaliCam monocular parameter file '##-YYMMDD-####.yml' to 'Mono.yml' first.
+To run A\*SLAM program in the Monocular A\*Localization mode, you need to change the name of CaliCam monocular parameter file '##-YYMMDD-####.yml' to 'mono.yml' first.

 You also need to set the following parameters in the 'param.yml' file.

 	slam_mode: 0
-	model: Mono
+	model: mono

 ### 8. Astar CES2019 Poster